 - 8.1 Rainwater goods and cast iron: gutters are half rounded and 3 downpipes round section.
-Redecoration is recommended in the next five years. - 8.2 The north Nave gutter joints were previously sealed and should be checked at yearly intervals. - 8.3 The downpipe from the Chancel/Vestry roof valley was previously renewed with a larger downpipe and hopper head.
+Redecoration is recommended in the next five years. - 8.2 The north Nave gutter joints were previously sealed and should be checked at yearly intervals.

+- 8.3 The downpipe from the Chancel/Vestry roof valley was previously 2 renewed with a larger downpipe and hopper head.
 A guard mesh has been installed to prevent leaf blockage but this needs regular attention to clear the debris.
-There is a gulley at the foot of this downpipe, which was clear on the day of inspection and should be maintained regularly. - 8.4 All downpipes have an offset at plinth level which tends to collect leaves.
-These need particular care to ensure blockages are cleared. - 8.5 The Kitchen and WC extension completed in 2017 included a new foul drainage connection to the adopted sewer; all was working satisfactorily. - 8.6 Surface water is collected in gullies and assumed to drain into a collecting drainage system and thence into soakaways.
+There is a gully at the foot of this downpipe, which should be maintained regularly.
+Staining on the masonry suggests a potential blockage which should reinvestigated/cleared. - 8.4 All downpipes have an offset at plinth level which tends to collect leaves.
+These need particular care to ensure blockages are cleared. - 8.5 The kitchen and WC extension completed in 2017 included a new foul drainage connection to the adopted sewer; all was working satisfactorily. - 8.6 Surface water is collected in gullies and assumed to drain into a collecting drainage system and thence into soakaways.
 There were no manholes or access points.
 It is important to keep all gullies clear of debris and free-flowing and these should be checked at least twice a year when grid tops should be cleaned and painted.
-The sink waste pipe in the Vestry connects into the surface water gulley on the north elevation and appears to be satisfactory.
+The sink waste pipe in the Vestry connects into the surface water gulley on the north elevation and appears to be satisfactory. - 8.7 The Tower hopper on north elevation appears to be full of vegetation 1 which should be cleared to prevent consequential damage.